-2016 NRD CONTAINS ICD-10-CM/PCS CODES
+BEGINNING WITH DATA YEAR 2016, THE NRD CONTAINS A FULL YEAR OF ICD-10-CM/PCS CODES

-The 2016 NRD includes a full calendar year of data with diagnosis and procedure codes reported using the ICD-10-CM/PCS coding system.
-The data structure for the 2016 NRD is similar to 2014 and earlier years, although data elements derived from AHRQ software tools are not included because the ICD-10-CM/PCS versions are still under development.
+Beginning with data year 2016, the NRD includes a full calendar year of data with diagnosis and procedure codes reported using the ICD-10-CM/PCS coding system.
+The file structure is similar to the file structure of the NRD in data years prior to 2015.